When you’re trying to lower inflammation, it’s not just about adding the “good” foods. It’s about cutting the worst offenders first.

 Again, saturated fats now have more recent studies backing them up if they come from organic, grass-fed, pastured sources.
 This is because it balances the omega 3:6 ratios, which controls inflammatory markers.

-How to know if these are foods that cause inflammation for me
+How to know which foods cause your inflammation

 All in all, you should absolutely eliminate the obvious offenders (the foods shown to induce inflammation and your personal food allergies and intolerances).